Kargichauhan/Kargichauhan.github.io/_pages/about.md

   - /about.html
 ---

-I’m **Kargi Chauhan**, and I’m passionate about all things **AI and machine learning**.
-I graduated from the **University of Arizona** with a degree in *Information Science* with an emphasis on **ML/DS**, and right now, I’m a **Machine Learning Engineer** working on some pretty exciting projects with **generative AI** at *3UM*.
-I get to experiment with cutting-edge tech like **Large Language Models (LLMs)**, and it’s a thrill to see how these models can transform the way we interact with technology.
+I’m **Kargi Chauhan**, passionate about **AI and machine learning**.
+I graduated from the **University of Arizona** with a degree in *Information Science*, specializing in **Machine Learning (ML)** and **Data Science (DS)**.
+Currently, I’m a **Generative AI Engineer** at **3UM**, where I work on cutting-edge generative AI projects.
+Experimenting with **Large Language Models (LLMs)** and witnessing how they transform our interaction with technology excites me.

-I’ve also had the chance to dive into some fascinating research; I’m currently exploring **Explainable AI**.
-My goal is to make AI more *understandable* and *accessible* to everyone, and I love contributing to the scientific community through my work.
+I’ve also delved into fascinating research and am currently exploring **Explainable AI (XAI)**.
+My goal is to make AI accessible and comprehensible to all while contributing meaningfully to the **scientific community**.

-**Focus is a funny thing.** I've realized that *less is more*, and learning happens best by doing.
-When I’m not coding or researching, you’ll probably find me brainstorming new project ideas—whether it’s building an app or optimizing algorithms, often something centered around **space exploration**.
+**Focus can be a curious phenomenon.** I’ve learned that simplicity fosters productivity and that the best learning comes through doing.
+When I’m not coding or researching, I’m often brainstorming new project ideas—many centered around **space exploration**.

-Feel free to reach out if you want to talk about **AI, space**, or anything tech-related!
-Let’s create something awesome together.
-Set up a time for a chat via [Scheduler](https://cal.com/kargichauhan)!
+Feel free to connect if you’d like to discuss **AI**, **space**, or anything tech-related.
+Let’s collaborate and create something extraordinary!
+You can schedule a chat using my [scheduling tool](https://cal.com/kargichauhan).

 ---

 ## Interests

-I’m deeply interested in **space exploration** and **astronomy**.
-Whether it's discovering new ways to visualize the cosmos, I love connecting technology with the mysteries of the universe.
-The idea of merging **AI with space tech** is something I’m particularly drawn to.
-I enjoy keeping up with the latest trends in **generative AI** and finding ways to integrate them into real-world applications.
+I am deeply intrigued by **space exploration** and the mysteries of the cosmos.
+I enjoy discovering innovative ways to visualize the universe and exploring the intersection of **AI and space technology**, which inspires me to build transformative solutions.
+I stay updated with the latest trends in **generative AI** and strive to apply these advancements to real-world challenges, bridging the gap between innovation and usability.

 In my personal life, I’m passionate about living a **plant-based lifestyle**.
 I love experimenting with plant-based foods and am especially enthusiastic about exploring different variations of **matcha**, continuously discovering new blends and flavors that energize and inspire me.